-Ever hear the phrase less is more?
-I disagree wholeheartedly with that phrase in so many different ways.
+Have you ever heard the phrase, “Less is more“?
+We disagree.
 More dessert?
 Sure.
 More Netflix?
 Duh.
 More Channing Tatum?
 Um, I’m not even answering that; it’s an obvious YES.
 So without hesitation, when it comes to the idea of adding more jewelry to your earlobes, more is way more fun!

-When you trace the top line of your ear that connects to your face all the way to the middle of your ear until it connects to your lobes – those are the prime helix piercing locations.
+When you trace the top line of your ear that connects to your face all the way to the middle edge of your ear around 1 centimeter above where your lobe starts, you’ll find the prime helix piercing locations.

 A cartilage piercing is a pretty general term, and can be used to describe any piercing that goes through cartilage, from your nostril to your daith.
 A helix piercing is any piercing along that outside rim of your ear, and it’s also a cartilage piercing.

 Since the helix piercing is the most popular cartilage piercing type, it’s become common to use the terms interchangeably.
 Just know that if you enter the piercing studio and ask for a cartilage piercing, don’t be confused when your piercer asks, “Which one?”

 It seems as though everyone has their own self-piercing story.
 Even The Parent Trap taught us how to use a match, a needle, and an apple to pierce our own ears.
 These all seemed to turn out all right in the end, so we can assume that piercings are pretty easy, right?

 Actually, no. Getting a piercing should feel closer to a medical procedure.
 Your piercer needs to have the proper certification, they must use clean disposable gloves, and their sterilized tools should be in a sealed bag that’s opened in front of you.